All right, news roundup, information overload hour.

 Thank you, Sean.

-It's so nice to uh to speak with you and um thank you.
+It's so nice to speak with you.

-A friend gave it to me and I was reading it on a long flight, and I simply couldn't put it down.
+A friend gave it to me, and I was reading it on a long flight, and I simply couldn't put it down.

-It was one of those page turning novels.
+It was one of those page-turning novels.

-I just wanted to I love the characters, I love the the redemptive nature of the story.
+I love the redemptive nature of the story.

-They're a church going family, they're a you know, they're a family that you relate to.
+They're a family that you'll relate to.

-They have their issues, they have you know, there's dysfunction in the family like most families.
+There's dysfunction in the family like most families.

-And when life brings the Baxters to their knees, what separates them from other families on T V dramas is that they pray.
+And when life brings the Baxters to their knees, what separates them from other families on TV dramas is that they pray.

 They're a family who pray together.

-And I think that that particularly people of faith out there who are listening will love to see a family on a television show that reflect the values that we hold dear.
+And I think that particularly people of faith out there who are listening will love to see a family on a television show that reflect the values that we hold dear.

-Um you see that that things have changed, that television has changed, that choices and options are more numerous, frankly, than they've ever been.
+You know what's amazing, Roma, as time has gone on, you see that things have changed, that television has changed, that choices and options are more numerous, frankly, than they've ever been.

 I mean, people have more choices, more options, and they're being more discerning.